CompuNetInc/dcv/README.md

 Command line tool to check DigiCert for expiring 'soon' domains.
 If deemed expiring (default 90 days, user configurable), it will automatically validate the domains via dns cname records (assuming you own the zone in UltraDNS).

+Due to DigiCert API rate limiting, any number of domains above 40 will be instead run as separate batch jobs, 40 domains each, until completion.

 Two installation options:
 - [Python based](#Python-Based)
 - [Docker based](#Docker-Based)